Coffs Harbour City

 |Coffs Harbour City - Education and Training||2016||2011||Change|

-In 2016, there were 7 people in the Education and Training who caught public transport to work (train, bus, tram or ferry) in Coffs Harbour City, compared with 2,217 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 7 people in Education and Training who caught public transport to work (train, bus, tram or ferry) in Coffs Harbour City, compared with 2,227 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-Analysis of the method of travel to work of the Education and Training in Coffs Harbour City in 2016 compared to New South Wales shows that 0.3% used public transport, while 84.0% used a private vehicle, compared with 11.4% and 69.9% respectively in New South Wales.
+Analysis of the method of travel to work of the Education and Training workforce in Coffs Harbour City in 2016 compared to the New South Wales workforce within Coffs Harbour City shows that 0.3% used public transport, while 84.4% used a private vehicle, compared with 11.5% and 70.3% respectively in New South Wales.

-The major differences between the method of travel to work of the Education and Training workforce in Coffs Harbour City and New South Wales were:
+The major differences between the method of travel to work of the Education and Training workforce in Coffs Harbour City and the New South Wales workforce were:

 - A smaller percentage of local workers who travelled by bus (0.3% compared to 3.5%)